-John James Audobon is a favorite among nature lovers.
+John James Audubon is a favorite among nature lovers.
 You can not do a nature study without first learning about Audubon.
 His drawings were scientific in nature and they turned into beautiful art prints that so many can enjoy.
 He was an American ornithologist, artist and naturalist known for his bird drawings and paintings of North American birds, and we’ve rounded up some free resources, printables, and unit studies to help you study his life and work.

 We love learning through living books.
 Before you start learning about the different drawings and paintings he created, why don’t you learn about his life?
 Here are some of our favorite books to read.
 These are so fascinating!